 Top 10 Reasons for Refusal of the P-1 and P-2 Applications

-While there are many reasons why your P-1 or P-2 visa application could be refused, we have listed the top ten most common ones here:
+While there are many reasons why your P-1 or P-2 visa application could be refused, we have listed the ten most common here:

-- Current and or past immigration status and history for the US or abroad, including overstaying and unauthorized employment
+- Current and or past immigration status and history in the US or abroad, including overstaying and unauthorized employment

 - Insufficient funds to support themselves during their stay